elabftw/elabdoc/doc/user-guide.rst

 4. Timestamp
 ^^^^^^^^^^^^
 When you click this button, a timestamp archive is created.
-This is a signed, legally binding snapshot of the Experiment that is stored alongside the attached files in an immutable archive.
+This is a signed, legally binding snapshot of the entry that is stored alongside the attached files in an immutable archive.
 Timestamping an entry involves generating a full JSON export of the entry and creating a cryptographic hash of that data.
 This hash is then sent to a trusted third party: the TimeStamping Authority (TSA).

 The TSA acknowledges the existence of the data and sends back a signed token, which serves as proof that the data existed at that specific time.
 This process follows the :rfc:`3161` standard for Trusted Timestamping.

-The timestamped data and corresponding token are then saved in the "Attached Files" section of the Experiment as a zip file.
+The timestamped data and corresponding token are then saved in the "Attached Files" section of the entry as a zip file.
 This file is initially in an "Archived" state, meaning it is hidden from view by default.
 To view archived files, click the "Show Archived" button on the right side of the "Uploaded Files" section in edit mode:

 .. image:: img/show-archived-uploads.png
     :align: center